 The Occupational Safety and Health Administration (OSHA) is an agency of the United States Department of Labor.
-Congress established the agency under the Occupational Safety and Health Act, charging OSHA to "assure safe and healthy working conditions for working men and women by setting and enforcing standards and by providing training, outreach, education and assistance."
+Congress established the agency under the Occupational Safety and Health Act, charging OSHA to assure safe and healthy working conditions for working men and women by setting and enforcing standards and by providing training, outreach, education, and assistance."
 The agency is also charged with enforcing a variety of whistleblower statutes and regulations.
-OSHA’s workplace safety inspections have been shown to reduce injury rates and injury costs without adverse effects to employment, sales, credit ratings, or firm survival.
+OSHA’s workplace safety inspections have been shown to reduce injury rates and injury costs without adverse effects on employment, sales, credit ratings, or firm survival.

 - Be trained in a language you understand;